Supervillain

-A supervillain or supercriminal is a variant of the villainous stock character that is commonly found in American comic books, usually possessing superhuman abilities.
-A supervillain is the antithesis of a superhero.
+A supervillain, supervillainess or supercriminal is a variant of the villainous stock character who possesses superpowers.
+The character type is sometimes found in comic books and is often the primary adversary of a superhero in the same story.

+Description

 Supervillains are often used as foils to present a daunting challenge to a superhero.
 In instances where the supervillain does not have superhuman, mystical, or alien powers, the supervillain may possess a genius intellect or a skill set that allows them to draft complex schemes or commit crimes in a way normal humans cannot.
 Other traits may include megalomania and possession of considerable resources to further their aims.
-Many supervillains share some typical characteristics of real world dictators, gangsters, mad scientists, trophy hunters, corrupt businesspeople, serial killers, and terrorists, often having an aspiration of world domination.
+Many supervillains share some typical characteristics of real-world dictators, gangsters, mad scientists, trophy hunters, warlords, corrupt businesspeople, serial killers, and terrorists, often having an aspiration of world domination.

 Notable supervillains

-The Joker, Lex Luthor, Doctor Doom, Magneto, Brainiac, Deathstroke, the Green Goblin, Venom, the Reverse-Flash, Sinestro, Loki, Thanos, Black Manta, Black Adam, the Red Skull, Ultron, Ra's al Ghul, and Darkseid are some notable male comic book supervillains that have been adapted in film and television.
-Some notable examples of female supervillains are Catwoman, Harley Quinn, Poison Ivy, Mystique, Hela, Viper, and the Cheetah.
+The Joker, Lex Luthor, Doctor Doom, Magneto, Brainiac, Deathstroke, the Green Goblin, Loki, the Reverse-Flash, Sinestro, Ultron, Thanos, and Darkseid are some notable male comic book supervillains that have been adapted in film and television.
+Some notable female supervillains are Catwoman, Harley Quinn, Poison Ivy, Mystique, Hela, Viper, and the Cheetah.

-Just like superheroes, supervillains are sometimes members of supervillain groups, such as the Sinister Six, the Suicide Squad, the Injustice League, Hydra, the Brotherhood of Mutants, the Horsemen of Apocalypse, the Legion of Doom, and the Masters of Evil.
+Just like superheroes, supervillains are sometimes members of groups, such as the Injustice League, the Sinister Six, the Legion of Doom, the Brotherhood of Mutants, the Suicide Squad, and the Masters of Evil.

-In the documentary A Study in Sherlock, writers Steven Moffat and Mark Gatiss stated that they regarded Professor James Moriarty as a supervillain because he, too, possesses genius-level intelligence and powers of observation and deduction, setting him above ordinary people to the point where only he can pose a credible threat to Sherlock Holmes.
+In the documentary A Study in Sherlock, writers Steven Moffat and Mark Gatiss said they regarded Professor James Moriarty as a supervillain because he possesses genius-level intelligence and powers of observation and deduction, setting him above ordinary people to the point where only he can pose a credible threat to Sherlock Holmes.

+One of the earliest examples is John Devil, created by Paul Féval, père, in 1862, followed by the Machiavellian Colonel Bozzo-Corona, leader of the criminal organization Les Habits Noirs, also by Féval, in 1863.

+Another example of a pioneering villain is Zigomar, a character created by Léon Sazie in 1909 for the Le Matin newspaper.
+Zigomar is a masked criminal wearing a red hood, leader of the "Gang of Z," who terrorized Paris with his ingenious crimes.
+The character's success was so great that Victorin Jasset directed three films based on his adventures between 1911 and 1913: Zigomar, roi des voleurs, Zigomar contre Nick Carter and Zigomar, peau d'anguille.